 Ganesh Chaturthi or Vinayaka Chaturthi is a Hindu festival which marks the birthday of the elephant-headed God, Lord Ganesha.
-The 10-day-long festivities commence on this day with the installation of an idol of Lord Ganesha and end with its immersion in a water body.
+The 10-day-long festivities commence on this day with the installation of an idol of Lord Ganesh (also called Ganpati Murti) and end with its immersion in a water body.
 The festival starts on the 4th day and concludes on the 14th day of the Hindu month of Bhadra.
-In 2019, Ganesh Chaturthi celebrations will commence on 2nd September and end with Ganpati Visarjan on 12th September.
+Ganesh Chaturthi 2023 celebrations will commence on 19th September – Tuesday.

 Ganesh Chaturthi Celebrations across India

 Celebrations for this festival begin months in advance with the preparation of idols of Lord Ganesha.
-On the day of the festival, the idols are placed in homes or elaborately decorated pandals for next 10 days.
-The celebrations begin with Pranapratishtha – a ritual to infuse God into the statue, followed by Shhodashopachara which involves 16 ways of paying tribute to the idol.
-During this ritual, people offer jaggery, modakas, red flowers, coconut and durva to the God and recite Vedic hymns.
+On the day of the festival, the idols are placed in homes or elaborately decorated pandals for the next 10 days.
+The celebrations begin with Pranapratishtha – a ritual to infuse God into the statue, followed by Shhodashopachara which involves 16 ways of paying tribute to the idol and other Ganesh Chaturthi decorations.
+During this ritual, people offer jaggery, modakas, red flowers, coconut, and durva to God and recite Vedic hymns.

 On the 11th day, the idol is taken to a water body for immersion amidst a procession of dancing and singing.
 Uttarpuja is conducted at the site and final offerings are made to the Lord before Visarjan.
 The ritual symbolises that Lord Ganesha is going back to his home after staying as a guest and taking away with him all the obstacles that man faces.

 People keep fast on this day and vigil in honour of Lord Ganesha who is considered as the God of New Beginnings, Success, Wisdom, and Remover of Obstacles.
 Along with worshipping Lord Ganesha, people make and distribute sweets, especially modakas.